CodeWithAhmedd/CodeWithAhmedd/README.md

 ## 💫 About Me:
 🌱 Currently learning Full Stack Web & App Development at Saylani Mass IT
 🎓 Pursuing BBIT at Virtual University (2025–2029)
-🧠 Working as an Intern (ETL & Oracle DB) at MRP Elite Pvt Ltd
+🧠 Working as a Python Developer at MRP Elite Pvt Ltd
+💼 Working as a MERN Stack Developer at CoderzHub
-💬 Ask me about: HTML, CSS, JavaScript, Tailwind, React & Firebase
+💬 Ask me about: Python, JavaScript, Tailwind, React
-⚡ Fun fact: I can speak 4 languages & I debug faster than your WiFi 😏
+⚡ Fun fact: I can speak 4 languages & I debug faster than your WiFi 😂

 ---